kernelsauce/turbo/README.md

 Why did I do this?
 ---
-Because Lua is a under rated, compact, easy to learn, FAST and easy to embed.
+Because Lua is a under rated, compact, easy to learn, FAST and easy to embed language.
 Lua deserves a proper scalable non-blocking Web server.

 With LuaJIT we have a jitted Lua interpreter that makes Lua the fastest dynamic language out there.
 Why not reap the benefits of this amazing interpreter for the Web?